Man looking upset because his wallet is empty

 Cut Spending

-Image Credit: amir Khabirov via Shutterstock.
+Image Credit: Stokkete via Shutterstock.

 In addition to consistent monthly budgeting, another way to fast-track your debt payoff is to slash your spending.
 Cutting out most non-essential spending and sticking to your budgeted amounts for each category as strictly as possible will help free up some extra money each month.